sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 ### Implementation

 The way this was implemented in our case was first creating a class that dealt with keeping track of stack offsets for each variable.
-What this class did was go through our list of RISCV instruction objects and for each one, pull out all of the abstract temps - variables that were not real RISCV registers and would need to be included in trivial register allocation.
+What this class did was go through our list of RISC-V instruction objects and for each one, pull out all of the abstract temps - variables that were not real RISC-V registers and would need to be included in trivial register allocation.
 For each of these temps, this mapping class would assign it a unique offset in increments of 8 (starting from -8).

 This was implemented as a dictionary in Python.
 So, if we come across a variable that is already in this dictionary, this means that we have seen it before and had already assigned it